mayflower/docker-ls/README.md

    (`--manifest-version 2`, default) from the registry.
 Please note that deleting manifests from registry version >= 2.3 will work **only** with content digests from a V2.2 manifest.
+ * `--debug` Enable debug output.

+   WARNING: This is exactly what the name suggests: debugging output.
+It contains raw data structures, may include your credentials in verbatim and may or may not help you.
+   Use with care.

 ### Examples